aysinemu/Weather-Prediction-Using-Machine-Learning-Based-on-BMP180-Sensor-Data/README.md

 ngrok http http://localhost:8000 (Same port with web)

+The new link will be look like this : https://c3ef-2401-d800-8d2-c88d-6deb-8c98-3af7-f21b.ngrok-free.app Use that link to go to the Web and App

 Step 9 : Plug your phone to computer and install the App (APK) - Make sure to install Flutter SDK first

 flutter devices #Check your devices